brojonat/gredfin/README.md

 ## Package Server

 This is an HTTP server that provides an interface to the DB and cloud storage.
 Clients use this API to pull "jobs" (i.e., scraping targets), run their job, and then upload data to the cloud and/or server.
 The server also provides things like S3 Presigned URLs to workers to they can upload their data to the cloud without needing any cloud credentials, bucket details, etc. All routes require authentication in the form of a `Authorization` header specifying a `Bearer` token in the form of a JWT.
-Tokens can be obtained from the server by supplying the necessary passphrase.
+The server also supports a `Firebase-JWT` header that can act as an authorization token.
+There is a convenience route on the server `POST /token?email=[user email]`.
+The user must set the `Authorization` header value to the value of the `SERVER_SECRET_KEY` env; the response will contain a valid JWT.

 ## Package Worker

 This is a collection of workers that run tasks on regular intervals.
 They'll do things like pull a list of properties from the server and scrape each one for details.
 You can implement your own worker function easily; the interface is rather simple: `func(context.Context, *slog.Logger)`.
 Any function implementing this interface can be supplied as a worker that runs on the specified interval.

+## Database Migration

+It's relatively simple to migrate to a different database.
+You can use `make backup-db` which will produce a backup in `pgdump.sql`, which you can then upload to a new database with `make restore-db`; you just need to specify the `DATABASE_URL` env in `/server/.env.restore-db`.
+Before attempting to restore, you'll need to install `postgresql` **and** `postgis`, and make sure the database is accepting connections from the Internet.
+Connect to the database and create a new database (e.g., `new-redfin`), and run `CREATE EXTENSION postgis;`.
+Then you should be good to run `make restore-db`.
+Make sure you update the connection that your database clients/scripts are using (e.g., `dbeaver`, `pgadmin`, etc.).

 # Questions to Ask a Prospective Realtor (from Redfin)